BrianSohn/MoneyBall_Watson/README.md

 # MoneyBall_Watson
+IEOR 4523 Final Project - Selected as top project of the semester

+#### Description
-IEOR 4523 Final Project - Moneyball Watson: Predicting NBA game results using binary classification models
+Moneyball Watson: Predicting NBA game results using binary classification models

+#### Data
 Link to Kaggle Data: https://www.kaggle.com/nathanlauga/nba-games

 - 5 datafiles are from the link above: